mithi/react-philosophies/README.md

 4. [Testing principles](#-4-testing-principles)

 Note:
 As I was writing this, I realized that it was actually difficult for me to separate my thoughts into the `design`, `performance`, and `testing`.
 I noticed that a lot of designs aimed for maintainability also makes your application faster.
-How cool is that?
+So apologies in advance if the discussion appears to be cluttered at times.

 # 🧘 0.
 Introduction
 `react-philosophies` is: